NikolayRys/digidentity/README.md

 *Test task for Digidentity, done by N. Rys*

-# Assignment A
-Bit Counter
+# Assignment A: Bit Counter
 1. Suppose you have a large file (eg. jpg)
 2. A file is stored on a disk as a bunch of zeros and ones
 3. We want to know how many zeros and ones there are in the file